 Pizzico

-If you’re looking for a pizzeria with the best Neapolitan pizzas, in downtown Lisbon you’ll find a Pizzico, which is also one of the newest in the city.
+If you’re looking for a pizzeria with the best Neapolitan pizzas, in downtown Lisbon you’ll find Pizzico, which is also one of the newest in the city.

 Address: Rua dos Correeiros 113 (Baixa)